Alaska Saver Fare in 2026: Carry-On Included, Points Earning

 Related guides

 - American Basic Economy in 2026: After the AAdvantage Mileage CutsAmerican Basic Economy: zero AAdvantage miles since Dec 17, 2025.
 Carry-on still included.
-Elites lose free Basic seat selection starting May 18, 2026.
+Elites lose free Basic seat selection May 18, 2026; bag fees rose the same day.

 - Delta Basic Economy in 2026: What's Included and What's NotDelta Main Basic: full carry-on + personal item included, but zero SkyMiles, no advance seat, no upgrades, no same-day changes.
 When the upgrade is worth it.